yshamin/tsf/examples/jaxrs-jaxws-java-first/README.txt

 The goal of the demo is to show how the existing production code can be easily exposed as RESTful service by applying several JAX-RS annotations to the interfaces, for example, to the HelloWorld interface.

+Note how both JAX-WS and JAX-RS proxies reuse the same code procedures for consuming the services.

 By following this approach users can experiment with the RESTful approach without necessarily changing the way the existing application has been designed.